Nine Essential Strategies for Better Blood Sugar Management

 Get a Little Nutty

-Research published in the Journal of the American Medical Association found a significant inverse association between consumption of nuts and incidence of type 2 diabetes.
+Research published in the Journal of the American Medical Association found a significant inverse association between the consumption of nuts and incidence of type 2 diabetes.
 It concluded that higher nut consumption may lower diabetes risk.

 Go Big with Cinnamon